MartinMiles/awesome-sitecore/readme.md

 - [SitecoreDataImporter](https://github.com/markstiles/SitecoreDataImporter) - Used to import Database data and Sitecore content into Sitecore.
 - [SitecoreEzImporter](https://github.com/dresser/SitecoreEzImporter) - Data Import tool for Sitecore CMS using SPEAK UI.

+## Data Exchange Framework

+- [Gutters for Sitecore Data Exchange Framework](https://github.com/KayeeNL/Sitecore.DataExchange.Gutters) - a collection of 3 gutters for DEF to provide a quick solution for context item of an item within the tree: `ItemDisabled`, `PipelineBatch` and `PipelineStep`.

 ## Demo
 - [Sitecore Habitat](https://github.com/Sitecore/Habitat) - Habitat is an example Sitecore solution built on the Helix architecture principles.
 No longer being updated or maintained, and is being replaced with Sitecore Helix Examples.